roydegeest/rakwireless-docs/docs/en-us/quick-start/rak2245-stamp/accessing-your-gateway/README.md

 # Accessing your Gateway

-After burning the image into the SD Card, make sure you have inserted the SD Card with the Latest Firmware installed to the Raspberry Pi with the RAK2245 Stamp Edition -LoRaWAN® Gateway Concentrator Module and the LoRa® and GPS Antenna attached to it.
+After burning the image into the SD Card, make sure you have inserted the SD Card with the Latest Firmware installed to the Raspberry Pi with the RAK2245 Stamp Edition - LPWAN Gateway Concentrator Module and the LoRa® and GPS Antenna attached to it.
 After which, you can now safely power on the gateway.
 In this document, several ways in accessing the gateway are provided to have different alternatives for you to choose depending on the availability of the requirements needed.

 ::: warning ⚠️ WARNING
 Before powering the Raspberry Pi you should install the LoRa® and GPS antennas.
 Not doing so might damage the boards.